The Canberra Health Literacy Hub was developed by the Health Care Consumers’ Association (HCCA) with support from the ACT Health Directorate.

 This website began as part of the Community Health Literacy Project, which was a HCCA project, funded by the ACT Government.
 The project’s aim was to “help patients better navigate our health system”.

 The Community Health Literacy Project

-The Community Health Literacy Project started in 2019 and included:
+The Community Health Literacy Project ran from 2019-2023 and included: